openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. tip::
     **Optional**: You can add a **Buffer** to your mosaic.
 This will include an area around the province of the specified size in your mosaic.

-Click :code:`Next`.
+Select :code:`Next`.

 .. figure:: ../_images/workflows/area_estimation/country_province.png
    :alt: The Country or Province selection screen.
    :align: center

-In the :code:`Date` menu you can select the :code:`Year` you are interested in or click on :code:`More`.
+In the :code:`Date` menu you can choose the :code:`Year` you are interested in or select :code:`More`.

 -   This interface allows you to refine the dates or seasons you are interested in.
--   You can select a :code:`target date` (The date in which pixels in the mosaic should ideally come from), as well as adjust the start and end date flags.
+-   You can select a :code:`target date` (the date in which pixels in the mosaic should ideally come from), as well as adjust the start and end date flags.
 -   You can also include additional seasons from the past or the future by adjusting the :code:`Past Seasons` and :code:`Future Seasons` slider.
 This will include additional years' data of the same dates specified.
 For example, if you're interested in August 2015, including one future season will also include data from August 2016.
 This is useful if you're interested in a specific time of year but there is significant cloud cover.
 -   For this exercise, let's create imagery for the dry season of 2019.

     -   Select July 1 of 2019 as your target date (**2019-07-01**), and move your date flags to **May 1-September 30**.
-    -   Click :code:`Apply`.
+    -   Select :code:`Apply`.

 .. figure:: ../_images/workflows/area_estimation/date_menu.png
    :alt: The date menu.
    :align: center

 Now select the :code:`Data Sources (SRC)` you'd like.
 Here, select the **Landsat L8 & L8 T2** option.
-The color of the label turns brown once it has been selected.Then click :code:`Done`.
+The color of the label turns brown once it has been selected.
+Then select :code:`Done`.

 -   **L8** began operating in 2012 and is continuing to collect data
 -   **L7** began operating in 2001, but has a scan-line error that can be problematic for dates between 2005-present